apache/cloudstack/README.md

 Now you are able to activate nonoss build with adding -Dnonoss to maven cli.

 to run webapp client:
-mvn org.apache.tomcat.maven:tomcat7-maven-plugin:2.0-beta-1:run -pl :cloud-client-ui -am then hit: http://localhost:8080/cloud-client-ui/ or add in your ~/.m2/settings.xml
+mvn org.apache.tomcat.maven:tomcat7-maven-plugin:2.0-beta-1:run -pl :cloud-client-ui -am -Pclient -Dnonoss then hit: http://localhost:8080/cloud-client-ui/ or add in your ~/.m2/settings.xml
   <pluginGroups>
     <pluginGroup>org.apache.tomcat.maven</pluginGroup>
   </pluginGroups>
-and save your fingers with mvn tomcat7:run -pl :cloud-client-ui -am
+and save your fingers with mvn tomcat7:run -pl :cloud-client-ui -am -Pclient -Dnonoss